 To begin on UNC’s campus, follow Cameron Avenue West until it intersects Merritt Mill Road.
 The Bikeway begins at the intersection and is marked with yellow concrete pillars.
 Unfortunately, parking at this terminus is limited because of its proximity to UNC.
 There are many public parking areas around the downtown Chapel Hill area, which can be found at the Town's Parking Information site.

-Whether you are interested in walking or biking the one mile trail, the Libba-Cotten Bikeway is set up to accommodate heavy use; ( see our Map of the Bikeway ).
+Whether you are interested in walking or biking the half mile trail, the Libba-Cotten Bikeway is set up to accommodate heavy use; ( see our Map of the Bikeway ).
 In addition to being paved, it is marked and divided for foot and bike traffic (the bike lane is further divided for two way traffic).
 It does intersect one street, but the crossing is well marked and safely guarded.
 You will have no problem following the one mile trail, just be alert and courteous to the other users around you.
 Bikes, roller blades and strollers will have a smooth ride, and dogs are welcome as long as they are on leashes and picked up after.

 If you begin on campus, the trail follows the railway behind busy Franklin Street and along some residential and business areas as Chapel Hill turns into Carrboro.
 The path is relatively flat for being in Chapel Hill and it should be an easy walk or ride for anyone.
 There are markers on the trail that explain the lanes divisions so be sure that you are using the correct lane depending on your direction and mode of transportation.
 As you pass the Old Carrboro Cemetery, Carrboro begins to come into view.
 If you wish to continue into the town when the trail ends, take a right at the Libba Cotten Bikeway sign and then a left at East Main Street and you will be in the middle of the central business district.